VoxLogicA-Project/VoxLogicA-UI/README.md

 4. Set up VoxLogicA binary:

-Download the appropriate VoxLogicA binary from the [VoxLogicA releases page](https://github.com/vincenzoml/VoxLogicA/releases) and extract the content of the folder inside the archive into `static/bin/VoxLogicA` directory.
+Download the appropriate VoxLogicA binary from the [VoxLogicA releases page](https://github.com/vincenzoml/VoxLogicA/releases) and extract the content of the folder in `${VOXLOGICA_BINARY_PATH}`.

 5. Start the development server: